-provincially significant wetlands and significant coastal wetlands 120 m $\triangleright$ fish habitat 120 m $\triangleright$ significant wildlife habitat 120 m $\triangleright$ significant areas of natural and scientific interest (earth science) 50 m $\triangleright$ significant areas of natural and scientific interest (life science) 120 m $\triangleright$ significant habitat of threatened and endangered species 120 m $\triangleright$ significant woodlands 120 m $\triangleright$ significant valleylands 120 m b) those lands contiguous to a protected heritage property.
+$\triangleright$ provincially significant wetlands and significant coastal wetlands 120 m fish habitat 120 m significant wildlife habitat 120 m significant areas of natural and scientific interest (earth science) 50 m significant areas of natural and scientific interest (life science) 120 m significant habitat of threatened and endangered species 120 m significant woodlands 120 m significant valleylands 120 m b) those lands contiguous to a protected heritage property.

-Adverse effects:

-as defined in the Environmental Protection Act, means one or more of:
+Adverse effects: as defined in the Environmental Protection Act, means one or more of:

-- impairment of the quality of the natural environment for any use that can be made of it: - injury or damage to property or plant and animal life; - harm or material discomfort to any person; - an adverse effect on the health of any person; - impairment of the safety of any person; - rendering any property or plant or animal life unfit for human use; - > loss of enjoyment of normal use of property; and - > interference with normal conduct of business.
+- > impairment of the quality of the natural environment for any use that can be made of it; - injury or damage to property or plant and animal life; - harm or material discomfort to any person; - an adverse effect on the health of any person; - > impairment of the safety of any person; - rendering any property or plant or animal life unfit for human use; - loss of enjoyment of normal use of property; and - > interference with normal conduct of business.

-Affordable:
+Affordable: means

-- a) in the case of ownership housing, the least expensive of: - housing for which the purchase price results in annual accommodation costs which do not exceed 30 percent of gross annual household income for low and moderate income households; or - 2. housing for which the purchase price is at least 10 percent below the average purchase price of a resale unit in the regional market area. - b) in the case of rental housing, the least expensive of: - 1. a unit for which the rent does not exceed 30 percent of gross annual household income for low and moderate income households; or - 2. a unit for which the rent is at or below the average market rent of a unit in the regional market area.
+- a) in the case of ownership housing, the least expensive of: - housing for which the purchase price results in annual accommodation costs which do not exceed 30 percent of gross annual household income for low and moderate-income households; or - 2. housing for which the purchase price is at least 10 percent below the average purchase price of a resale unit in the regional market area. - b) in the case of rental housing, the least expensive of:

-Agricultural uses:
+- 1. a unit for which the rent does not exceed 30 percent of gross annual household income for low and moderate-income households; or - 2. a unit for which the rent is at or below the average market rent of a unit in the regional market area.

-means the growing of crops, including nursery and horticultural crops; raising of livestock; raising of other animals for food, fur or fibre, including poultry and fish; aquaculture; apiaries, agro-forestry; maple syrup production; and associated on-farm buildings and structures, including accommodation for full-time farm labour when the size and nature of the operation requires additional employment.
+Agricultural uses: means the growing of crops, including nursery, biomass, and horticultural crops; raising of livestock; raising of other animals for food, fur or fibre, including poultry and fish; aquaculture; apiaries, agro-forestry; maple syrup production; and associated on-farm buildings and structures, including, but not limited to livestock facilities, manure storages, value retaining facilities, and accommodation for full-time farm labour when the size and nature of the operation requires additional employment.

-Agriculture-related uses:

-means those farm-related commercial and farm-related industrial uses that are small scale and directly related to the farm operation and are required in close proximity to the farm operation.
+Agriculture-related uses: means those farm-related commercial and farm-related industrial uses that are directly related to the farm operations in the area, support agriculture, benefit from being in close proximity to the farm operations, and provide direct products and/or services to farm operations as a primary activity.